 - Average duration: several hours to several days

-2. List of Priority Features for the MVP & Future Plans
+2. List of Priority Features for the MVP and Future Plans

 Once the preliminary overview is complete, it's time to settle on a list of features the solution should have, including the sequence of their execution.
-As such, as you work on product feature prioritization you can put some functionality under the "Present in the MVP" category, while the other features will be developed after the MVP launch.
+As such, as you work on product feature prioritization you can put some functionality under the "Present in the MVP" category, while the other features will be developed after the launch.
+This is among the toughest discovery phase steps, as so much is at stake.

 During this step of project discovery, you also do industry research.
 You look for competitors and browse the solutions that are available on the market.
 List how some features you're interested in were brought to life, noting their ups and downs as ideas for your product.

-- Deliverables: competitor analysis & defining the core product features
+- Deliverables: competitor analysis and defining the core product features

 - Average duration: 3 days to a week

-3. Product Specification, User Stories & Information Architecture
+3. Product Specification, User Stories, and Information Architecture

 After you have a better understanding of the competitors, it's time to work on the product specification.
-It can be organized in dashboards, descriptions, lists, and so on to show the big picture of the project.
+The discovery phase in software development can't do without organized dashboards, descriptions, lists, and so on that can show the big picture of the project.
+There are many MVP tools you can apply to simplify the process.

 Information architecture is also handled at this point.
 It helps to blueprint the key entities, how it all should work, what roles are out there, what features you'll have, and how they should be connected with each other.

-It is best to avoid major alterations at this point, especially those concerning the core features, so as to not roll back to the beginning of the discovery phase of a project.
+It is best to avoid major alterations at this point, especially those concerning the core features, so as to not roll back to the beginning of the discovery phase of project planning.

 - Deliverables: have all the product fundamentals lined out clearly